hvogeler/heatsens/README.md

 # Disclaimer

 This is a personal fun project not meant to be used outside my own apartement.
-Anyone feel free to fork and use it on their own risk.
+Feel free use it at your own risk.

 # Overview